xiangivyli/it_foundamental_course/README.md

 - background-color Attribute
 - Colors are specified with predefined color names or RGB, HEX and some other values

+### 1.3.5 Semantic Elements
+- Elements with a meaning
+- `<header>` Element
+    - Represents container for introductory content or navigational links
+- `<article>` Element
+    - Should make sense on its own.
+Examples: forum, blog post, news story etc
+- `<aside>` Element
+    - Defines content aside from the page content

+### 1.3.6 Comprehensive Template

 ```css
 <!-- Header Section -->
 <header>